wthorp/NetMiddler/README.md

 This is a work in progress, and doesn't fully function yet If you're looking for _working software_, check out [goproxy](https://github.com/elazarl/goproxy).

+It's worth noting that setting the proxy in MacOS requires permissions, with code signing.
+It seems that building the solution doesn't work, but running it as `go run .` does!